- Our Blog

 theatlantic.com - Ev Williams became a billionaire by helping to create the free and open web.
 Now, he’s betting against it.

-qz.com - Amazon's bots are cutting down costs by working faster and using up less space.
+qz.com - 1 readers - Amazon's bots are cutting down costs by working faster and using up less space.

 wsj.com - 1 readers - Once close partners, the big-box retailer is challenging the consumer-products giant with more store brands, lower prices and less shelf space.
 So far, neither company has seen much upside.